Yaesu FT-847 VHF/UHF transceiver.

 The relay's circuit diagram is here (opens in a new tab).

 I bought the rotator on Ebay.
-It was in good working order, but I had to replace the 500 ohm potentiometer inside the housing.
+It was in good working order, but I had to replace the 500 ohm potentiometer inside the house.

 The Yaesu control box serves as a power supply for the rotator.